inspiraller/gulpAndCustomEslintRule/README.md

 # README #

-How to set up gulp, jasmine, karma, karma-htmlfile-reporter to generate a html file that looks like jasmine output.
+How to set up gulp and eslint with a custom rule
-Time lapse: 1 week into 15 mins.

 ## Pre-requisites:
 - node